Make-Tarkov-Great-Again/MTGA-Binaries/README.md

 ## Summary

-This is a port of the Just Emu Tarkov core functionality to allow the game to run without worrying about BattlEye and its File Checker using BepInEx
+This is a ~~port~~ **rewrite** of the Just Emu Tarkov core functionality to allow the game to run without worrying about BattlEye and its File Checker using BepInEx.
+The primary design of this versus others of its kind is that it can be used with ALL versions of EFT.

 ## Which version of BepInEx is this built for?
 Version 5